top of page

 We created low-fi wireframes using Method’s own design system Paperkit.

-As we transitioned into high-fi designs, I built a number of components for the intern team.
+As we transitioned to high-fidelity designs, I built a number of components for the intern team to help ensure consistency across product features.

 Design-system-cover.png